Scroll a little further down for completed statement examples.

 Fill

-Note: many customers will pay by direct banking but will post the remittance so you know exactly what they are paying.
-Many customers will not use it which can be a nuisance if they only pay a portion of each invoice leaving you not knowing which invoices to allocate their payment against – ring them in this instance.
+Note: many customers will pay by direct banking but will post the remittance so you know exactly what they are paying, but some customers will not use it which can be a nuisance if they only pay a portion of each invoice leaving you not knowing which invoices to allocate their payment against – ring them in this instance.

 Many business customers have a cut off date (such as 5th of the month) beyond which any invoices you send will not be included in their current pay run but held over for the next month's one.